Ash wood carving

-As one of the most abundant materials globally, ash wood offers some excellent properties for carving.
-Originally found in New England, it has grown in popularity in recent years.
-It is strong, stable, and resistant to decay, making it an ideal material for projects that require durability.
-There is no “one size fits all” answer to carving with ash wood.
-Each piece of ash wood is unique, with its strengths and weaknesses.
-There are a few guidelines to keep in mind when you decide to use this wood for your projects.
-Let’s go into some “ashy” detail.
+As one of the most abundant materials in the world, ash wood offers some excellent properties for carving.
+Originally from New England, it has recently gained popularity.
+It is robust, sturdy, and resistant to rot, making it an ideal material for projects that require longevity.
+There is no one-size-fits-all recipe for carving with ash wood.
+Each piece of ash wood is unique and has its strengths and weaknesses.
+Keep a few guidelines in mind if you use this wood for your projects.
+Let us look at some “ashy” details.

 Properties of ash wood

 Ash Wood is similar to oak wood in both grain structure and hardness.
 It is more resistant to rot, and that makes it last longer.
 Ashwood is hard, like most hardwoods and if you get your tool edge in the grain, it sometimes splinters or splits.
 Its hardness lies somewhere between red oak wood and white oak wood.
 However, the grain is neat.

 If you power sand it, it produces dust that smells like oatmeal and stains well.
 However, it does not paint like a hoot.
 It has an open grain structure that is sometimes hard to fill enough to get it smooth.

 Exercise extreme caution while carving.
 When using chisels, take your mallet, knives, and small bites so that you know how it turns out with different tools.
 The wood requires more force, although you will be increasing the risk of slippage and injury.
 Ashwood is harder than Basswood, and sharp tools become more critical in reducing necessary force.